weregoat/c-kanban/HOWTO.md

 Once the web-page is up and running and the environment variables are properly set the page, on first access, should redirect to GitHub for authorising the App to access the repositories of the `GH_ACCOUNT`.
 Failures should result in an error message and a 500 status, plus logs according to `error_log` setting.
 If a repository has no milestones, the list will be just empty.

+I suppose a script can be written to check the results for a given repository, but I did not write any.